The first rule of noodle club is we do not call them noods.

 Noodles worth traveling for

-Of the many newer noodle spots, two are worth crossing the city for, even in this sticky heat.
+Of the many newer noodle spots, two are worth crossing the city for, even in this chilly weather.
 The first is Prenzlauer Berg’s Kongfu Chili, which makes a mean, hand-pulled belt noodle served in the northwestern youpo mian (oil-splashed) style, capped with minced garlic and chili flakes and doused in sizzling oil just before serving.
 (These bowls will be familiar to fans of the now-shuttered Grand Tang Xi Yu, though Kongfu Chili’s are less haphazard with more breadth of flavor.)
 The noodle texture is great and the seasonings top-notch.
 The standout dish is the “Three in One,” which combines the aforementioned youpo belt noodles with stewed beef and saozi: diced vegetables and pressed tofu sauteed in chili bean paste.
 The more (flavor) the merrier, I say.

 Last but not least, I’d like to drop two honorable mentions: Chinese restaurants just doing their thing Out West in Berlin’s closest thing to a Chinatown (a.k.a.
 Wilmersdorf) – far off the beat of the hipster noodle hype.
 Shaniu’s House of Noodles is like the Old Faithful of Berlin’s Chinese restaurant landscape: homey, consistent, and affordable – well-loved amongst (homesick) Chinese students for those reasons.
 The “Chinese spaghetti,” Shaniu’s version of northern zhajiang noodles, tastes like something your Chinese mother would make.